-Bradley Beal Calls Out Kent Bazemore Over ‘Subliminal’ Comments: ‘You a Straight Lame’
+Bradley Beal Calls Out Kent Bazemore Over ‘Subliminal’ Hamstring Comments: ‘You a Straight Lame’

 “Forty-nine points in 29 minutes, that’s unreal.
 We got guys hurting hamstrings to keep up,” Bazemore said while smirking.
 “Y’all gotta do some research on that.”

-Beal suffered a hamstring strain in his 50-point performance on Saturday against the Indiana Pacers.
+Beal suffered a hamstring strain in his impressive 50-point performance on Saturday against the Indiana Pacers.

 Beal caught wind of Bazemore’s comments and responded on Twitter, writing, “I don’t do the subliminal’s !!!!!!!”